IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

     # klist -e -k -t /etc/security/keytabs/kafka-servers.keytab

 Distribute the keytab file to all broker nodes.
 It can be placed in any directory that can be accessed by the user under which Kafka is running.
-On the broker nodes we install it in *<KAFKA_HOME>/private/keytab/*.
+On the broker nodes we install it in *\<KAFKA_HOME\>/private/keytab/*.
 KAFKA_HOME is the directory, which also contains the *config/*, *bin/*, and *libs/* folder.
 The directory must be created before copying the file.
-Then run following on every Kafka broker to transfer the keytabs file:
+Then run following command on every Kafka broker to transfer the keytabs file:

     $ mkdir -p <KAFKA_HOME>/private/keytab
     $ cd <KAFKA_HOME>/private/keytab